rameshthummala/dockerdeps/README.md

 * All projects use build tools which support dependency management (maven, gradle or ivy)
 * The versioning is done through build tools.
 * Dockerfiles use the version specified in the pom.xml, ivy.xml.
-* Parent versions can be defined in the Dockerfile or in pom.xml, ivy.xml if you some kind of docker maven/ivy plugins.
+* Parent versions can be defined in the Dockerfile or in pom.xml, ivy.xml if you use some kind of docker maven/gradle/ivy plugins.
 * dockerdeps will build in-memory dependency tree based on parent-child relationships.
 * For each build, it will analyze what Dockerfiles have changed and what maven dependencies they are packaging.
 * By traversing the docker parent/child dependency matrix, it will determine what all need to be rebuilt.